cjneely10/BioMetaDB/README.md

 # BioMetaDB

 ## Installation
 Clone this repository and add the project-level directory *BioMetaDB* to your path.
-Create an alias to access dbdm.
+Create an alias to access `dbdm`.
 <pre><code>cd /path/to/BioMetaDB
 python3 setup.py build_ext --inplace
 export PYTHONPATH=/path/to/BioMetaDB:$PYTHONPATH